-When it comes to child custody, the state of Illinois is like other states in that it tries to make custody decisions based on what is best for the child.
-There are some common issues when it comes to what you need to know about child custody, and we will take a look at this.
+Regarding child custody, Illinois is like other states in that it tries to make custody decisions based on what is best for the child.
+If you are going through a divorce, here are some details you should know about child custody from your Hoffman Estates family lawyer in Schaumburg.

 Factors That Are Considered in Child Custody Decisions

-It’s no secret that divorce causes emotions to run high, but the court does not make custody determinations based on which parent might be considered “better” or “worse.”
-The most important factor in determining what the best interests of the child are, and some of these include the following:
+It's no secret that divorce causes emotions to run high, but the court does not make custody determinations based on which parent might be considered "better" or "worse."
+The most crucial factor is determining the child's best interests, and some of these include the following:

 - The wishes of the parents as well as the child